Mounith-H/Quadruped-Robot/README.md

 # Quadruped-Robot
-This repository is based on college project which gives an basic idea of on Qua.
-Based on single STM32F103CBT6 microcontroller, MPU6050 and PCA9685 driver board.
+This repository is based on college project.
+Work on single STM32F103CBT6 microcontroller, MPU6050 and PCA9685 driver board.

 Due to lack of resources the project was temporarily discounted.

 Work done so for: